swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 }
 ```

-A memberwise initializer cannot be synthesized if a stored property that is an `accesses` effect of a computed property is ordered after that computed property in the source code:
+A memberwise initializer will not be synthesized if a stored property that is an `accesses` effect of a computed property is ordered after that computed property in the source code:

 ```swift
 struct S {